-If your family meets the eligibility guidelines above, you may submit an application for a Camp Zoo Fee Waiver.
-The application is available to download.
+If your family meets the eligibility guidelines above, you may submit an application for a Camp Zoo Fee Waiver found HERE starting March 1.
 Fee Waivers are limited and assigned on a first come, first serve basis.

 Camp Zoo Fee Waivers include*:

 - One week of full or half day camp in July at the Phoenix Zoo’s Camp Zoo